musicknight/Knightfight1/README.md

 # Knightfight1
-My current video game project

 Thanks for checking out my game!

-The objective is to knock the other character off of the platform 3 times. if a player has higher damage that means they will be knocked back more. taking/dealing damage builds up ultimate chrage. when you see the message U:READY under your character's damage/lives, press ultimate for a strong attack that makes you immune!
+The objective is to knock the other character off of the platform 3 times (think smash). if a player has higher damage that means they will be knocked back more. taking/dealing damage builds up ultimate chrage. when you see the message U:READY under your character's damage/lives, press ultimate for a strong attack that makes you immune!

 CONTROLS: